 You can definitely venture into San Andres on your own as is centrally located and near the main highway.
 Nevertheless, you should consider visiting this site with a Salvadoran tour company; they offer tour packages that will take you to other astonishing ruins nearby, in addition to San Andres.

 The monumental center of San Andres is an area of about 20 hectares; here, you will find a complex of pyramids and appended buildings.

-The San Andres site is divided into two sections, the Acropolis that has four structures, and the Great Plaza, located to the north side of the Acropolis.
+The San Andres site is divided into two sections, the Acropolis which has four structures, and the Great Plaza, located on the north side of the Acropolis.